fewnew/art74-fall2018/syllabus.md

 * Two pages for your research statement that addresses your technical, conceptual, theoretical and development processes.
 You are encouraged to link to videos, images and sounds to support your explanations.

 ## Grading Information
-n order to be graded, documentation and description of your work must be submitted to GitHub.
+In order to be graded, documentation and description of your work must be submitted to GitHub.
 Students will not receive a grade until their work is submitted with the corresponding documentation and description.

 ### Documentation
 1. Title of the work